TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 1/Electrical/Batteries/Battery Packs.md

 Higher voltage battery packs are ideal as the power lost in a component is related to the current passing through it:
 $$P_{loss}=I^{2}R$$
-As higher voltage means lower current - according to Ohms Law
+As higher voltage means lower current - according to Ohms Law:
+$$V=IR$$
+This means that higher voltage battery packs are more efficient.